West Hunsbury: Community

-There is a modern church, St Benedicts, Church of England, and shops including a small supermarket, estate agents, post office, pharmacy, optician.
-A pub, "The Ironstone", in Hunsbury Hill Road closed in 2012.
+There is a modern church, St Benedict's, Church of England, and shops including a small supermarket, estate agents, post office, pharmacy, optician.
 The same site also has a health centre.
 In the car park of Hunsbury Hill Country Park there is now a small café called "The Drover's Return" named after the ancient Drover's Pathway which leads through the park.

 Opposite the shop area is an area of sheltered housing grouped around a small community centre used for social events and meetings.

-The area shares many facilities with East Hunsbury especially at the junction of the old Towcester road and Mereway ring road including a large Tesco 'Extra' supermarket open 24 hours, except Sunday, 10.00–16.00, petrol station, Subway restaurant, estate agent, a licensed Indian restaurant, take-away and bar, and dry cleaners.
-There is also the Danes Camp Leisure centre and swimming pool.
+The area shares many facilities with East Hunsbury especially at the junction of the old Towcester road and Mereway ring road.
+There is also the Danes Camp leisure centre and swimming pool.
 Collingtree Park Golf Course is in Windingbrooke Lane and accessible from Rowtree Road in East Hunsbury.

 The Hunsbury Hill Centre is a collection of old farm buildings built about 1770 overlooking the River Nene valley to the north.
-The main farmhouse is a grade II listed building.
+The main farmhouse is a Grade II listed building.
 The centre is for community use and has three separate function rooms surrounding an octagonal courtyard which can host a variety of events.
 The main hall seats up to 120 and there is ample free parking in the pleasant and peaceful grounds.
 The centre is owned by Northamptonshire ACRE, "Action with Communities in Rural England" an independent charitable organisation, working with rural communities in Northamptonshire.
 Income generated from the centre goes to support the charity's running costs.